constellation-daq/Constellation/docs/protocols/cmdp.md

 It is RECOMMENDED to use the same unique metrics name across different hosts for the same metrics data quantity.

 An example for a valid metrics data message topic is `STAT/CPULOAD`.

+### Notification Topic

+The message topic frame SHALL start with topic prefix `LOG` or `STAT` if it distributes log or metrics data messages, respectively.
+The selected topic prefix MUST be followed by a trailing question mark `?`.

+The two valid notification message topics are `LOG?` and `STAT?`.

 ### Message Header